 Planting a Seed in Your Belly

-For a powder with a longer shelf life, the seeds can be dried prior to grinding.
+For a powder with a longer shelf life, the seeds can be dried before grinding.
 This can be done in a dehydrator or by setting the seeds on a sunny windowsill for a few days.

 Some Good Recipes for Seed Experimentation